Clash, The

 CONFRONTING THE Clash's epic monstrosity Sandinista! is like being a teacher (which I once was) and having one of your favorite little buggers show up ...

-Report and Interview by Chris Salewicz, Face, The, February 1981
+Report and Interview by Chris Salewicz, The Face, February 1981

 PAUL SIMONON lives in a modest two-room Notting Hill basement flat just north of Ladbroke Grove tube station. ...